Kingxukai/linux/Documentation/filesystems/gfs2.rst

   $ mount -t gfs2 /dev/block_device /dir

-The gfs2-utils package is required on all cluster nodes and, for lock_dlm, you will also need the dlm and corosync user space utilities configured as per the documentation.
+The gfs2-utils package is required on all cluster nodes and, for lock_dlm, you will also need the woke dlm and corosync user space utilities configured as per the documentation.

 gfs2-utils can be found at https://pagure.io/gfs2-utils